 Transfers from the nonfederal account to pay the nonfederal portion of an allocable expense must be made within a 70-day window: no more than 10 days before or 60 days after the day the federal account (or allocation account) makes the payment.
 Transfers of nonfederal funds to the federal account must be reported on Schedule H3 of Form 3X.

 Note that transfers from a nonfederal account to pay its allocated share of expenses are an exception to the overall ban on nonfederal transfers to a federal or allocation account.
+Allocable expenses must not be paid from the non-federal account and reimbursed by the federal account.

 Reporting allocated administrative, generic voter drive and exempt activity expenses